ARIES5533/CLOUD-CHALLENGE/README.md

 - A test S3 bucket
 - An SSM parameter

+---

 ### 2. CI/CD & GitOps Automation

+A fully automated closed-loop GitOps workflow is implemented.

+#### Closed-Loop Git Write-Back
+The GitHub Actions pipeline:
+1. Builds container images
+2. Pushes them to the registry
+3. Updates the `k8s/kustomization.yaml` image tags
+4. Commits the changes back to the repository

-The deployment process implements a closed-loop GitOps pattern to ensure the repository always reflects the deployed state, gi
+This ensures the repository always reflects the deployed cluster state.

-Closed-Loop Git Writeback: The GitHub Actions pipeline performs the Build, Push, and Manifest Update in sequence.
-It uses the Kustomize CLI to programmatically update the image tags in k8s/kustomization.yaml and commits the change back to the repository.
-Argo CD Sync: The manifest update commit immediately triggers Argo CD to detect the change, pull the new image tag, and synchronize the cluster, making GitHub the only source of truth.
+#### Argo CD Sync
+When a manifest update is pushed:
+- Argo CD detects the change
+- Pulls the new image tag
+- Applies the update to the cluster automatically

+---

-3. Stability and High Availability (HPA & PDB)
+## 3. Stability and High Availability (HPA & PDB)
 The manifests are configured for production readiness, ensuring automatic scaling and protection against maintenance disruptions.

-Horizontal Pod Autoscaler (HPA): HPAs for both services scale the replicas based on CPU utilization, ensuring automatic resilience under varying traffic loads.
+- Horizontal Pod Autoscaler (HPA): HPAs for both services scale the replicas based on CPU utilization, ensuring automatic resilience under varying traffic loads.
-Pod Disruption Budget (PDB): PDBs are configured with maxUnavailable: 1 for both services, guaranteeing that a quorum of pods remains available during planned cluster maintenance (e.g., node drains), thereby preventing service outages.
+- Pod Disruption Budget (PDB): PDBs are configured with maxUnavailable: 1 for both services, guaranteeing that a quorum of pods remains available during planned cluster maintenance (e.g., node drains), thereby preventing service outages.
-Resource Management: All Deployments include accurate resource requests (for stable scheduling) and limits (to prevent resource contention), enforcing the Burstable QoS class.
+- Resource Management: All Deployments include accurate resource requests (for stable scheduling) and limits (to prevent resource contention), enforcing the Burstable QoS class.

 Deployment Instructions
 Prerequisites